a little history

 The Inaugural Lismore Lantern Parade was organised by the Lismore Folk Trust Inc as a lead up to the Lismore Folk Festival held later that year.
 Today, the Lismore Lantern Parade is proudly brought to you by LightnUp Inc.

-In 1994 just a few hundred people attended and today it attracts an audience in excess of 25,000 people.
-It must be said that in the 18 years that the Lantern Parade has been held there have only been three really wet years.
-There have been some cloudy ones but mostly many, many brilliant sunny, starry winter nights!!
+In 1994 just a few hundred people attended and today it attracts an audience in excess of 30,000 people.
+It must be said that in the 22years that the Lantern Parade has been held there have only been three really wet years.
+There have been some cloudy or damp ones but mostly many, many brilliant sunny, starry winter nights!!

 We celebrated 20 years bringing light to the heart of the city on Saturday 21 June 2014 and our theme was ‘ 20 light years on...'
 When we were researching and dreaming about the theme we found that there was a small earth like planet in the constellation of Libra – 20 light years from our Earth.
 We took this for our theme this year.
 It conjures images of planets, and galaxies and returns us to our original concept celebrating the Winter Solstice.
 It also touches nicely on our organisation’s name LightnUp, working with light.

 Imagine … this was our theme for 2013.
 Inspired by the Lismore City Council’s highly innovative 14 month community consultation project Imagine Lismore (see www.lismorecitycouncil.com.au) The key to the Imagine Lismore community consultation was to randomly select citizens from right across the Local Government Area to participate.
 A community-wide survey was held to gauge people’s wants and needs for their future.
 A Citizens’ Jury was then chosen to look at the feedback and democratically develop a vision and set of values for Lismore, embedding community ideals at the heart of all Council processes and setting the direction for the next decade.